 Prior to joining the Falcons he was an assistant coach/recruiting coordinator at Concordia University St. Paul for the 2013 season.
 Moriarty was responsible for the team's recruiting efforts and helped put in place a new pitching philosophy.
 Under his direction the Golden Bears staff lowered its ERA from the previous season by 1.46.
 Two of his pitchers earned conference player of the week honors, while one was selected to the Second Team All-Conference.

 Moriarty spent four seasons at Augustana College (2008-2012) where he worked with MLB Draft Pick and NSIC Pitcher of the Year Derek Hansen.
 The first pitcher he coached to sign a pro contract was former standout closer Bret Severtson, who signed with the Lake County Fielders of the North American League before joining the St. Paul Saints.

 During his time with Augustana, the pitching staffs ERA improved by 4.03 runs.
 In his final season they posted a 3.37 ERA which ranked 22nd in the nation.
 Moriarty coached five all-conference players and one all-region player.

 With Moriarty on staff, the Vikings set a school record with 34 wins in 2010 and made their first-ever appearance in NCAA Tournament play in 2011.
 In his first year on staff in 2010, the pitching staff improved their team earned run average by 1.44 points.
 His pitching staff was a key recipe of the team's success which culminated by being named South Dakota Sports Writers Association College Men's Team of the Year.

-Moriarty was able to play professional baseball as well, pitching for the St. Paul Saints in 2009 with a 2-5 record and 47 strikeouts.
+Moriarty played professionally in 2009, pitching for the St. Paul Saints of American Association of Independent Professional baseball.
+He finished the year with a 2-5 record and 47 strikeouts.